AUA urologists offer diagnosis and treatment options for kidney stones.

 Not all urinary stones cause pain.
 In some patients, they are found incidentally with imaging taken for another reason.
-In such situations, a wait-and-see course may be appropriate if the stone is less than 5mm in diameter.
-As a rough guide , a 5mm has 50% chance of passing, and larger stones are unlikely to pass with intervention.
+In such situations, a wait-and-see course may be appropriate if the stone is less than 5 mm in diameter.
+As a rough guide, a 5 mm stone has a 50% chance of passing, and larger stones are unlikely to pass without intervention.
 Unfortunately, it is impossible to predict how long this could take.
 Medications may be given to assist the ureter in expelling the stone by altering the tone of the muscle wall of the ureter.
 An example is tamsulosin (Flomaxtra), which can be taken daily and may increase the chance of the stone passing over a shorter period of time.

 Most stones in the ureter and stones in the kidney are now treated with ureteroscopy.
 This involves the passage of a fine telescope through the urethra, beyond the bladder and up to the stone in the ureter or kidney.
 No incision is required.
 When the stone is visualised, it can be fragmented using a laser into tiny pieces and larger fragments can be extracted with a basket.
 Following this procedure, a stent (hollow fine tube) needs to stay in the ureter for a couple of weeks to keep the kidney unobstructed.
 The stent can later be removed in a minor procedure.
 Sometimes a stent needs to be placed first in order to dilate the ureter so that the scope can reach the stone safely when returning to theatre a week or two later.
 Ureteroscopy has a much higher success rate compared to ESWL, but it does require a second procedure to remove the stent.